 Tambopata is one of the provinces of the Amazonian state of Madre de Dios.
 Most people know Tambopata because of the Tambopata River and the huge Tambopata National Reserve that protects it.
+It is one of the renowned destinations in Peruvian Jungle.

 The Tambopata National Reserve is 274,690 hectares (1,061 square miles) of preserved land in Southeastern Peru.
 The Reserve has many diverse habitats, including lowland Amazon rainforest, riverine forest, and oxbow lakes, like the Sandoval lake.
-It’s crossed by three rivers: the Malinowski, the Tambopata, and the Madre de Dios rivers.
+It is crossed by three rivers: the Malinowski, the Tambopata, and the Madre de Dios rivers.

 Tambopata is ideal for amateurs of nature and the biodiversity of the Amazon rainforest; tourism for scientific purposes, bird watchers, flora and fauna; interested in mysticism and native communities and for those who are passionate about navigating the rivers of the Amazon.